chchfreediving/chchfreediving.nz/README.md

 ## To deploy

-Upload files in the root directory and the assets directory to a server (images directory is not needed).
+Upload files in the root directory, and the assets and resources directories to a server (images directory is not needed).

 # TODO

 * content
-  - news
   - resources - links
 * forms
   - start